The Kickstart.

 A Fixed-Scope Reset.

-The decision keeps getting made.
-It keeps getting unmade.
-Not because the team isn't capable, but because the alignment underneath it was never real.
-People agreed in the room.
-Outside the room, everyone carried on doing what they were already doing.
+The decision keeps getting made, then unmade.
+Not because the team can't do it, but because nobody really agreed in the first place.
+People nodded in the room, then went back to doing what they were doing.

 Delivery diagnostic · Programme reset · Decision clarity